Business Owner's Policy (BOP) vs. General Liability Insurance

 You can save with discounts of up to 25%.*

-When comparing general liability insurance vs. a business owner’s policy (BOP), you’ll find some significant overlap in terms of what’s covered.
+When comparing a business owner’s policy (BOP) to general liability insurance, you’ll find some significant overlap in coverage.
 However, there are key differences that are important for business owners to understand.

-What’s the difference between General Liability and Business Owner’s Policy?
+What’s the difference between General Liability insurance and a Business Owner’s Policy (BOP)?

 A business owner’s policy (or BOP insurance) includes general liability insurance.
 However, a BOP goes a step further by also including commercial property insurance.